Fun Educational Activities To Do With Your Preschooler

 - When you go to the store, ask your child to read the labels and explain to him about weights and prices.

-Have fun with colours
+4. How to have fun with colours

 The world is a colourful place and knowledge of colours is essential for a child to understand his surroundings in a better way.
 Some fun ways to learn about colours are:

 - Ask your child to point to objects of different colours and say aloud what colour they are.

 - Make her go around the house and find out items of the same colour.

 - While eating, ask her to name the colour of each food item.